 In her youth, she watched the wild animals, especially one pack of coyotes that tolerated her enough to let her hang close by.
 “The woods were where I felt most at home and most fulfilled.
 I would be bummed when I had to go home at night, wondering why I was this alien in the forest,” she says.
 “It inspired me to go on this quest to become a human animal—for a lack of a better word—and figure out how to exist in that environment.”

-She began wondering about things like what she could eat in the wild and how to build a better shelter.
+Zerra began wondering about things like what she could eat in the wild and how to build a better shelter.
 She read books, trying concepts out and learning from her failures.
-She realized: The glory of being a survivalist is she did not need much to live.
+She realized that the glory of being a survivalist is she did not need much to live.

 As early as middle school, Zerra was reading about traditional people, fascinated by how our ancestors lived and died by survival skills, how they hunted, knew the local plants and were able to make their own tools and weapons.